CLARIAH/serpens/Slicing-and-Dicing-Newspapers/code/datamanagement/README.md

 Building:

-* Ensure JDK 8 and the scala build tool sbt (https://www.scala-sbt.org/) is installed
+* Ensure JDK 8 and the scala build tool sbt (https://www.scala-sbt.org/) are installed
 * Build a jar including dependencies with "sbt assembly"